Our Polishing Grain: De-Dusted & Pre-Measured

 You can use our web shop to buy grain online or if you would prefer to do it offline you can give us a call and place your order over the phone.

-If you have an account with us, we are happy to take yours orders via email or telephone and we will dispatch goods with an invoice.
+If you have an account with us, we are happy to take your orders via email or telephone and we will dispatch goods with an invoice.
 If you haven't got an account with us, please buy online or set one up.
-We will need payment before dispatching goods if you do not yet have an account.
+We will require payment before dispatching goods if you do not yet have an account with us.

 How can I tell if I have enough grain in the polisher?